- rachel4378

-Health and Safety Executive (HSE) has recently launched an update to include temporary and long-term at-home workers in their regulations.
+Health and Safety Executive (HSE) update guidance to include temporary and long-term at-home workers in their regulations.
 These are laws in place to help protect employees when working from home.
+While these rules are UK focused, they serve as good practices all over the world regarding health and safety for home workers.

 What are your responsibilities as an employer?

-Employers, you are now being held accountable for more than just your employee's computer.
+Employers, you are now being held accountable for more than just your employee’s computer – you are responsible for their remote working health and safety in order to be HSE compliant.

 Workers must have their work set up assessed including their furniture, equipment, and work conditions.
 Assessments should be carried out annually but must also be done if an employee develops pain or discomfort at work, there is a new starter, or if there is a change in the way a workstation is used.